 It is worth spending a few words on Theorem 5.3, which says that MA without the open capability (boxed MA) cannot solve the election problem on rings with a composite number of processes.
 If the number of processes is prime, then any well-balanced automorphism different from the identity has one orbit only, and our proof methods would not apply.
 This would be true for Palamidessi's work as well.
-Nevertheless, we expect that election is impossible in rings of any size greater than three.
+Thus it is an open question as to whether election is impossible in rings of any prime size greater than three.

 We also saw that boxed SA cannot solve the election problem on rings with a composite number of processes (Theorem 5.21).
-In connection with this, and recalling that Zimmer has encoded the synchronous choice-free $\pi$ calculus into pure SA, we conjecture that for boxed SA such an encoding would not be possible, even in the presence of communication.
-For if it were possible, then it would seem that boxed SA could perform election on rings, much as shown for BA (Theorem 4.6).
+In connection with this, and recalling that Zimmer has encoded the synchronous choice-free π -calculus into pure SA, we conjecture that for boxed SA such an encoding would not be possible, even in the presence of communication.
+For if it were possible, then it would seem that boxed SA could perform election on rings, much as shown for BA (Theorem 4.7).